Enjoying our puzzle hints?

 Yellow group: CRAVING

-These words all describe strong desires or needs, such as a desire for something or an itch that needs to be scratched.
+These words all describe strong desires or needs that motivate people to take action, such as a desire for food or a physical urge.

 Green group: JOBS THAT INVOLVE TRAVELING